Birding Around the Yucca Forest

 Yucca Forest

-Driving on, the land opens up as you enter the Yucca Forest.
+Driving on, the land opens up as the road enters the Yucca Forest.
 The road curves to the north, does a few jogs back and forth to get past some washes, and then generally heads northeast and out across the valley.
-About 15 miles out from Corn Creek, you get to an intersection with Pine Nut Road (Site 424).
+About 15 miles out from Corn Creek, you get to an intersection with Pine Nut Road (Site 0424).
 This is a good place to stop, get out, wander about, and look for birds.

 When ready, turn around here and drive back across the valley, stopping frequently to get out of your car and look for birds.
 The washes, which generally have more vegetation than the flats, are good places to look for birds.